NCBI-Hackathons/chervil/README.md

 This command calls multiple scripts that execute the pipeline we have developed.

 * Uses magicblast command align RNA-seq reads to the reference blast database.
-Generates a sam file for each patient.
+Generates a sam file for each patient. (`S1_make_acc_file.r`, `run_jobs.sh`)

-* Take the sam files and count the number of reads corresponding to each ERV gene
+* Take the sam files and count the number of reads corresponding to each ERV gene. (`count_hits.sh`)

-* Organize the counts into a dataframe that includes all of the sample numbers (by SRR accession), their class (infected, not infected, etc.) and their read count for each ERV gene, written to a csv file
+* Organize the counts into a dataframe that includes all of the sample numbers (by SRR accession), their class (infected, not infected, etc.) and their read count for each ERV gene, written to a csv file. (`S2_orgCountsScript.r`)

 * Feed this dataframe into TPOT, an automated machine learing pipeline.
-The output is cross-validated and external prediction accuracy, and an html file with a contingency table many other performance measures for external data set.
+The output is cross-validated and external prediction accuracy, and an html file with a contingency table many other performance measures for external data set. (`S3_generate_classifier.py`)

 ## Installation (without Docker)
 ### Requirements